Come along on a 48 hour summer weekend city break in Warsaw, Poland. Find out things to do on a weekend in Warsaw.

 We found two things that lit up the sky on Nowy Świat, one of Warsaw's main arteries.
 The first was a beautiful series of street lights with ornate iron work.

-The second was another of Warsaw's famous residents, Copernicus, who lit up the sky figuratively with his controversial views (for the era) which suggested that the earth revolves around the sun.
-Copernicus' statue sits in a prominent place along Nowy Świat, not far from the University of Warsaw.
+The second was another of Poland's famous sons, Copernicus, who lit up the sky figuratively with his controversial views (for the era) which suggested that the earth revolves around the sun.
+Copernicus' statue sits in a prominent place along Nowy Świat, not far from the University of Warsaw to celebrate his scientific legacy.

 5. Slip Inside the Gates of the University of Warsaw After Dark